atchutchi/bidera_store/README.md

 ## Credits

 ### Code
-- During the development of the Bidera Store project, I extensively utilized the tools and resources (Template and resources) provided by the [Code Institute Boutique Ado Project](https://codeinstitute.net/).
+- During the development of the Bidera Store project, I extensively utilized the tools and resources (Template and resources) provided by the [Code Institute Boutique Ado Project](https://codeinstitute.net/) as the walkthrough project Boutique Ado, also **Chat GPT** for debug the codes error.

 ### DataBase
 - https://dbdiagram.io/d/Bidera-Store-65f719a9ae072629ce3876e7